code4ny/NYSecure/README.md

 ### Reporting page

 - Should obtain the information:
-    + name
+  - name
-    + location
+  - location
-    + is the room secure against intrusion?
+  - is the room secure against intrusion?

 ### Summary page

 - Shows the number of people at each block.
 - When clicked, get data, and show locations at the block and the number of people.

-## Job Scope

-### Backend

-- Come up with a database schema
-- Able to update the database based on data from location_reporting
-- Appropriate data structure/object to be passed to render template

-### Frontend

-- Design the page and beautify it.
-- Coding the html to display all datas (including the jinja expressions)

 ## Heroku